-Section D - Description of Services to Be Provided
+Section D - Description of Services To Be Provided

-Project evaluation services for the MERC-19 project are to be provided in accordance with the approved MERC-19 Project Proposal, specifically Section D: Data Collection and Performance Measurement (See Appendix A).
-The MERC-19 state evaluator will collect and report data on all required performance measures using the designated data collection tools, GPRA Tool, proprietary prevention surveys, including instruments to be developed under MERC-19.
+Project evaluation services for the SOR are to be provided in accordance with the approved SOR Project Proposal, specifically Section E: Data Collection and Performance Measurement (See Appendix A).
+The SOR state evaluator will collect and report data on all required performance measures using the designated data collection tools, including instruments to be developed under SOR (e.g., grade 3-4 pre/post).
 Project evaluation services must include, but are not limited to, process, performance and outcome evaluation in order to meet the overall evaluation goals.
 This involves measures at the state and sub-recipient level.

-The evaluator will have expertise in, or the capacity to learn, the use of data collection tools required by the State and/or federal government (i.e. GPRA Tool administration), the ability to train local staff on the use of these tools, and familiarity with the Mississippi treatment infrastructure.
+The evaluator will have expertise in, or the capacity to learn, the use of data collection tools required by the State and/or federal government, the ability to train local staff on the use of these tools, and familiarity with the Mississippi treatment infrastructure.
 Client demographic information (e.g., gender, race, living situation, income), planned and actual treatment activities, recovery services, and other relevant points of data will be gathered.
 In addition, these instruments will be used to analyze the degree to which the program reduces health disparities in service access (intervention proximity, convenience, suitability, etc.), service use (enrollment, retention, dosage, etc.), and outcomes (health impacts).
 The evaluator will collaborate with the project team to create a Disparities Impact Statement (DIS) that clearly assesses grant-related health disparities by race, age, sub-state region, rural/urban locale, etc. The DIS will be structured to align with the project work plan.
+Proprietary prevention surveys developed by the program evaluator will consist of a variant of the Mississippi 'S SmartTrack and Young Adult Surveys will be used to measure and monitor community outcomes (attitudes and use patterns).

 Data will help assess progress toward the achievement of proposed goals, objectives, and outcomes and to monitor any necessary adjustments as implementation proceeds.
 The evaluator will have a record of managing and reporting all data in compliance with SAMHSA protocols (e.g., incentive systems to maximize data collection, data security protocols, timely data entry, 80% follow-up rate, and cooperation with a cross-site evaluation team).
-Because there are multiple categories of services or service combinations eligible to be supported by MERC-19 funds, the evaluator will adhere to category-specific reporting requirements as feasible.
+Because there are multiple categories of services or service combinations eligible to be supported by SOR funds, the evaluator will adhere to category-specific reporting requirements as feasible.
 The state evaluator will establish a project Management Information System (MIS) to ensure that all key implementation processes and outcomes are carefully monitored.
 Discrete activities and achievements (staff hired and certified, numbers and types of clients served, etc.) will be mapped onto the MIS.
 Client outcomes will also be monitored to assess the magnitude of effects in relation to service category, intensity of service receipt, and potential mediating factors (raceethnicity, gender, etc.).
 Consistent with continuous quality improvement (CQI) standards, monthly reporting meetings will be held between the evaluator and project team to ensure correspondence between MIS benchmarks and actual implementation activities/achievements.
 Should fidelity threats emerge, options for remediation will be considered, prioritized, and selected with GPO input.